 While each staff position has specific responsibilities and duties, a strong emphasis is placed on teamwork.
 Friendliness, politeness and interpersonal communication skills are vital to working effectively in a dynamic environment that is often intense and demanding.
 Staff are expected to conduct themselves in a professional manner at all times and to contribute to the general upkeep and appearance of the facilities.
 The focus of all work is to provide an exceptional experience to our resident artists.

-Summer Staff work a minimum of 35 hours per week.
-Additional hours are expected during events and some evening and weekend hours will be required.
-During their time at Watershed, Summer Staff members are provided with shared housing, all meals, a modest stipend, and dedicated studio space, however, limited time may be available to produce personal artwork.
+Summer staff should expect to work a full-time weekly schedule, along with additional hours during events.
+Evening and weekend hours will be required.
+During their time at Watershed, summer staff members are provided housing, all meals, a modest stipend, and dedicated studio space, however, limited time may be available to produce personal artwork.

 Studio Staff (3 positions) are responsible for the general appearance and efficient operation of Watershed’s residential studio environment.
 Studio Staff members interface with the resident artists on a daily basis and are expected to facilitate the organization of group firings and address the resident artists’ studio needs.
 They are responsible for material inventory, clay production, equipment, buildings and grounds maintenance and repair, and general custodial duties.
 They also assist with special Watershed events.

 Applicants should have a demonstrated proficiency with firing gas and electric kilns, safe studio practices, and standard clay and glaze chemistry knowledge.
 They must possess excellent customer service skills, excellent communication skills, and be capable of working as an integral member of a team in a sometimes demanding and fast-paced environment.
 Flexibility is required.
 Experience with construction, grounds maintenance, equipment repair, and organizational skills are all desired attributes.APPLY